maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 The board that came back from [JLCPCB](https://jlcpcb.com/DMP) has an ATmega328PB straight from the factory.
 In other words, it does _not_ have a bootloader.
-That is the reason I added an [ICSP](https://en.wikipedia.org/wiki/In-system_programming) (Circuit Serial Programming) header to the board.
+That is the reason I added an [ICSP](https://en.wikipedia.org/wiki/In-system_programming) (In-Circuit Serial Programming) header to the board.
 It allows low-level access to the flash.

 We need a so-called _programmer_ to connect a PC to the board to program the ATmega328PB.